leesei/old.leesei.github.io/source/_posts/android-notes.md

        Make the resources ID non constant.
 This is required to make an R java class that does not contain the final value but is used to make reusable compiled libraries that need to access resources.
+   --shared-lib
+       Make a shared library resource package that can be loaded by an application at runtime to access the libraries resources.
+Implies --non-constant-id.
    --error-on-failed-insert
        Forces aapt to return an error if it fails to insert values into the manifest with --debug-mode, --min-sdk-version, --target-sdk-version --version-code
        and --version-name.
        Insertion typically fails if the manifest already defines the attribute.
+   --error-on-missing-config-entry
+       Forces aapt to return an error if it fails to find an entry for a configuration.
    --output-text-symbols
        Generates a text file containing the resource symbols of the R class in the specified folder.